This Seattle man peddled a coronavirus 'vaccine.' He says he's injected himself and others

 "Anthony Fauci did that, I did it — we all downloaded the spike protein sequence, because that is the only [immunological] target for this virus," Stine said.

 KUOW spoke to Dr. Marion Pepper with the University of Washington's Department of Immunology about Stine's claims.
 Pepper researches how an initial infection can create long-term protection against subsequent disease — the underlying mechanism of successful vaccination.

-She said she did not disagree with the logic Stine outlined surrounding the creation of his supposed vaccine – but that making a safe vaccine isn’t as simple as he’s made it out to be.
+She said she did not disagree with the logic Stine outlined surrounding the creation of his supposed vaccine, but that making a safe vaccine isn’t as simple as he has made it out to be.

 "That goes along with the overall strategy of a lot of different vaccines, right?
 You take a protein from the virus, and you use it to activate the immune system against that protein," Pepper said.
 "Then you build up the immune system to recognize that virus, so that if you ever see it later, you're going to be protected from it."

 While the underpinnings of Stine's approach to creating a Covid-19 vaccine may be sound, the execution is not, Pepper said.

 "How you inject that protein, where you inject that protein, what you inject with that protein, how sterile the protein is ... the effects of that specific mixture of that protein," are key considerations in determining safety when it comes to vaccines, she said.

 Stine holds two bachelor's degrees — one in microbiology and another in zoology — from the University of Arkansas-Fayetteville.
 He said he began working on a PhD in molecular pathology of cancer at the University of Tennessee Health Science Center in 1989, but didn’t complete it.
 He also worked at St. Jude Children's Research Hospital in Memphis while in that doctoral program.